Best Trampolines – 2020 Reviews and Buyer’s Guide

 The size of the trampoline is important to consider in terms of how much space is required, and whether just children will be bouncing on it or adults as well.
 Whether you are using it indoors or outdoors, it is always wise to measure the space to ensure that it will fit.
 There is nothing worse than starting to assemble it only to release that it doesn’t fit and you have to send it back.

 Toddler trampolines and rebounders are most appropriate for indoor use, and for smaller children.
-Some people also use 6ft trampolines indoors, if they have the space and the weather is very cold in the winter.
+Some people also use 6ft trampolines indoors, if they have space and the weather is very cold in the winter.
 The 8ft to 10ft trampolines are great for a normal size backyard.
 The 12ft trampoline and above are great for larger backyards, kids and adults.
 You can always buy a larger model than you need at the moment, and your kids will grow into it.
 Especially if you buy a recognized brand it will last for a number of years.

 Buying a trampoline can be an investment and you want to make the right decision.
 No matter what your budget there will be a model that will suit your needs.
-Higher end models from reputable brands are made to last.
-So if you live in a harsh environment near the sea you might want to consider a higher end model.
+Higher-end models from reputable brands are made to last.
+So if you live in a harsh environment near the sea you might want to consider a higher-end model.
 If you just want a smaller model for indoors, while your kids are young, a budget model might be perfect for you.

 Trampolines today are much safer than in the past.
-There are a number key safety features that most models come with.
-Safety pads cover the springs, frame and hooks.
+There are a number of key safety features that most models come with.
+Safety pads cover the springs, frame, and hooks.
 A safety enclosure connects to the mat and wraps around the supporting pools, this ensures that no one goes flying off and onto the ground.